dotchain/dotjs/README.md

 });
 ```

     Note: Convergence requires a *stream* associated with the value.
     In the example, the initial value is setup with a new stream.
-In practice, this is rarely needed as all derived values simply inherent the *stream* from their parents and the root object is created at app initialization.
-But the examples here are all standalone and so will include that as part of the constructor.
+    In practice, this is rarely needed as all derived values simply
+    inherent the *stream* of their parents.
+The root object in an
+    app is typically created with a stream (say, via `Session.connect`)
+    but these examples are all standalone and so the stream is explicitly
+    initialized.

 ### Reactive